ta-data-bcn/Project-Week-1-Build-Your-Own-Game/README.md

 ## Organization
-How did you organize your work?
-Did you use any tools like a kanban board?

 First and foremost, I broke up my work into smaller pieces of acheivables rather than let it overwhelm me (for example writing this is a small acheivable).

 To track all my small measurable targets I used Trello.
 It was essential in  enabling me to gather my thoughts and progress in my task.

-What does your repository look like?
-Explain your folder and file structure.

-Simple and clean.
-Only contains 3 necessary files:
+My repository is simple and clean.
+It only contains 3 necessary files:
 - Open-sesame-code-file
+    - This is a jupyter notebook file that contains the bread and butter of the project
 - Open-sesame-logo
+    - Just a picture for flare
 - README.md
+    - This file that you are reading at this moment

 ## Links
 Include links to your repository, slides and kanban board.
 Feel free to include any other links associated with your project.